EmmanuelKeifala/chat-with-pdf/README.md

 # PDF Chat App

 The PDF Chat App is a [Next.js](https://nextjs.org/) project that allows users to chat with their PDF documents.
-This application leverages the power of Next.js to create a seamless and interactive experience for users who want to collaborate and communicate within PDF files.
+This application leverages the power of Next.js, GPT models to create a seamless and interactive experience for users who want to collaborate and communicate within PDF files.

 ## Getting Started